A Masterclass on Organic Star Anise: Benefits, Uses & How to Brew Whole Pods

 Step-by-step preparation:

-- Set over medium heat and bring the water up to a rolling simmer of 95–100°C. Starting in cold water allows the pods to gradually release their oils as temperature rises.
+- Set over medium heat and bring the water up to a rolling simmer of 95–100°C.

 - Once simmering, reduce heat slightly to maintain a steady gentle boil and simmer for 12–15 minutes uncovered.